 The Solution is really nothing more than having MTO and the Government accept and follow Ontario’s Statutory Environmental Assessment regime.

-- Rename the Bradford Bypass the Bradford Thoroughfare.
+- Rename the Bradford Bypass the Bradford Thoroughfare in all correspondence.
 This will help the public to better appreciate the effect this highway will have on Bradford.
-This highway will cause sprawl on either side of the route through and adjacent to Bradford.
+This highway will not bypass Bradford, it will ultimately go right through it.
+This highway will cause sprawl on either side of the route through and adjacent to Bradfod

 - Include the Highway 89 Extension Environmental Assessment Study (1984) in the alternatives to be considered.
 (If MTO can rely on an the outdated Bradford Bypass EA study initiated in 1993, it should also be able to rely upon this 1984 study to a similar extent).

-- Properly consult with our First Nations peoples, with particular focus on the Chippeaws of Georgina Island with respect to any potential intrusion on the Lower Landing.
+- Properly consult with our First Nations peoples, with particular focus on the Chippeaws of Georgina Island with respect to any potential salination of Lake Simcoe and intrusion on the historic Lower Landing.

-- Using the analysis data obtained in identifying and evaluating reasonable alternatives pursuant to MTO’s Class EA regulation employ the following assessment criteria to prepare a financial and environmental cost/ benefit report comparing the Bradford Bypass to one or more of the other alternatives identified.
+- Using the analysis data obtained in identifying and evaluating reasonable alternatives, employ the following assessment criteria to prepare a financial and environmental cost/ benefit report comparing the Bradford Bypass to one or more of the other alternatives identified.